Edit > Ad Sets > Bid Multipliers

 If your campaign's delivery is limited by its budget (instead of bidding), using Bid Multipliers might affect budget pacing.
 In other words, using (especially small) multipliers might make it harder for Facebook to evenly pace the spending of your budget throughout the day.

 To be safe, start with more conservative multipliers (closer to 100% than 0%) and adjust them if things go well.

 When to use Bid Multipliers

-To get the biggest impact from the solution, you should only use Bid Multipliers if one or more the following conditions applies to your campaign.
+To get the biggest impact, only use Bid Multipliers if one or more the following conditions applies to your campaign:

 - Lifetime Value varies between user segments.

 - Incremental effect of ads (i.e. conversion lift) varies between user segments.